levand/atproto-clj/README.md

 ## Contribute

 Help is very much welcomed!

+Before submitting a pull request, please take a look at the [Issues](https://github.com/goshatch/atproto-clojure/issues) to see if the topic you are interested in is already being discussed, and if it is not, please create an Issue to discuss it before making a PR.

-Please reach out on 🦋 [@gosha.net](https://bsky.app/profile/gosha.net)!
+For anything else, please reach out on 🦋: [@gosha.net](https://bsky.app/profile/gosha.net)!

 ## License